All Episodes

 He was performing art at New York City Hall.

-Also, uh Tim Stewart is with us.
+Also, Tim Stewart is with us.

-He's running hands off my stove and is the president of the U.S. oil and gas company to talk about this insanity.
+He's running hands off my stove and is the president of the U.S. Oil and Gas Company to talk about this insanity.

-New Yorkers take the high taxes, the burdensome regulation, taking away my big gulp, taking away your your gas stove, taking away your air conditioner, taking away your refrigerator.
+New Yorkers take the high taxes, the burdensome regulation, taking away my big gulp, taking away your gas stove, taking away your air conditioner, taking away your refrigerator.

 I mean, for crying out loud, what is wrong with these people?

-No, no, no, it's not stunts, it's art.
+No, no, no, it's not stunts.

 Yeah, exactly.

-You you you know us in Staten Island, Sean.
+You know us in Staten Island, Sean.

 I want them to just even attempt to that.